ADHD-C: Understanding Combined ADHD

 ADHD is a neurodevelopmental disorder that affects development, functioning, and cognitive control and can cause working memory deficits.
 It belongs to a group of externalizing disorders that also include conduct disorder and oppositional defiant disorder.

-Though it’s tough to get an exact number due to underdiagnosis in some demographic groups and other potential factors such as misdiagnosis, about 9.4% of children in the United States have been diagnosed with ADHD at some point in their lives, though symptom severity may vary.
-It is the most common neurodevelopmental disorder in children, but with that in mind, it’s crucial to state that ADHD does not only affect minors.
-ADHD also affects adults and can be diagnosed in adulthood.
+Though it’s tough to get an exact number due to underdiagnosis in some demographic groups and other potential factors such as misdiagnosis, up to 9.4% of children in the United States have been diagnosed with ADHD at some point in their lives, though symptom severity may vary.
+It is the most common neurodevelopmental disorder in children, but with that in mind, it’s crucial to state that ADHD does not only affect minors—children with ADHD, diagnosed or undiagnosed, can go on to become adults with continued ADHD symptoms.

 ADHD subtypes